Moore Hall, County Mayo: History

 Built for the Moore family, who had purchased land in the area in the early 1790s, Moore Hall was completed between c.
 1792 and 1795.
 The house was commissioned by the wine merchant George Moore (1727–1799) and built to the designs of the architect John Roberts.
 The Georgian house had three-storeys (over a part-raised basement) and was five bays wide and three bays deep.
 The front elevation's design features a full-height breakfront with a Doric portico on the groundfloor.

 Used as their primary residence until the early 20th century, members of the Moore family associated with the estate include John Moore (1763–1799), the politician George Henry Moore (1810–1870), writer George Augustus Moore (1852–1933) and soldier and senator Maurice George Moore (1854–1939).

 The house was vacant by 1921 and was burned down in 1923 during the Irish Civil War.
 It was burned by the Anti-Treaty Irish Republican Army, during a period in which a number of other Irish country houses were destroyed, as the then owner and Irish Free State Senator, Maurice George Moore, was perceived to hold a Pro-Treaty stance.

 The Moore Hall estate ultimately came into the ownership of the state, with the forested areas managed by Coillte.
-Mayo County Council announced, in early 2018, that it had acquired parts of the estate, including the ruined 18th-century house and approximately 80 acres of woodland.
+In January 2018, Mayo County Council announced, that it had acquired parts of the estate, including the ruined 18th-century house and approximately 80 acres of woodland.
 As of 2023, Coillte reportedly retained ownership of 300 acres at Moore Hall.
 In March 2023, Mayo County Council, in conjunction with Coillte and the National Parks and Wildlife Service, published a "draft masterplan" for the proposed redevelopment of the house and lands.